networkteam/nwt-frontend-scripts/README.md

 To remove entry points from webpack, you can set them to null in your own configuration

+When a plugin is defined in custom webpack config that is already defined in common.webpack.js it is treated as one plugin that takes the default config and merges config of custom Webpack-Plugin deeply into it.
+Deeply merging class constructors only goes so far.
+If a default value of any used plugin in custom webpack config is initialized then it will overwrite the value defined in default config.

 ## Using modernizr

 By default a modernizr custom build is generated with `setclasses` option and can be imported via